FusionAuth/fusionauth-site/astro/src/content/articles/ciam/demise-of-third-party-cookies-running-own-ciam.md

 Third-party cookies are predominantly used for advertising.
 By tracking a user throughout multiple websites, advertising companies can collect a lot of information about the user, including but not limited to websites visited, purchases made, and the interests they show on various websites.
 This information is used to provide targeted ads that are more relevant to the user.

 Because of the sheer amount of data they collect, third-party cookies are seen as a privacy risk and steps are being taken to phase out their use.
 Companies can be fined for breaking privacy regulations like [GDPR and CCPA](https://www.cookiepro.com/knowledge/gdpr-vs-ccpa/), and browsers like Firefox and Safari have started blocking third-party cookies altogether.
-Google Chrome plans to do the same [by 2022](https://blog.google/products/ads-commerce/a-more-privacy-first-web/).

 First-party cookies are distinct from third-party cookies in that they are generated and stored by a website in its visitor's browser, rather than tracking a user’s overall browsing habits.
 First-party cookies remember a user’s session on that particular site, as well as basic data about the visitor.
 They help sites better understand visitor browsing behavior: what users did on that particular website, how often they visit, and so on to build an effective marketing strategy.